Bamako: Demographics

 Bamako has experienced staggering population growth.
 In 1884, it had only 2,500 inhabitants, 8,000 in 1908, 37,000 in 1945, and 100,000 in 1960.
 Today, the population is over 42 times what it was in 1960, with a population of 4,227,569 recorded at the 2022 census, and continues to attract a rural population in search of work.
 This uncontrolled growth has caused significant difficulties in terms of traffic, sanitation (including access to safe water), and pollution.
 Bamako hosts a diverse population composed of different ethnic groups in Mali and from neighboring countries.

+The city is dominated by the Bambara, the largest ethnicity in Mali, who make up over 40% of the population.
+The Bambara language is the dominant language of the city, spoken by nearly two-thirds of the population.

 Culture

 The National Library of Mali was first created by the Institut Français d'Afrique Noire, an arm of the French colonial government, in 1944.
 Following Mali's 1960 independence, this library became the Government Library; it would later be renamed again as the National Library of Mali.
 In 1968, the library was transferred from its initial home in Koulouba to Ouolofobougou, a section of Bamako.
 The library holds more than 60,000 works, including books, periodicals, audio documents, videos, and software.
 These materials are available free to the public, though a small subscription fee is required for borrowing privileges.
 The library also hosts some of the exhibits for African Photography Encounters, a biannual Bamako photography festival.